-Skin cancer is the most common cancer in Ireland, with 10,554 cases of non-melanoma skin cancer and 1,138 cases of melanoma diagnosed in 2016 (figures are the latest available).
+Skin cancer is the most common cancer in Ireland, with about 13,000 cases diagnosed each year.

 Skin cancer is the abnormal, uncontrolled growth of skin cells.
 It develops when the genetic material (DNA) inside skin cells is damaged, triggering changes that lead these cells to multiply rapidly and become cancerous.